Edwinleon95/Edwinleon95/README.md

 ![smalPresentationImage](https://github.com/user-attachments/assets/e27f7939-32fb-43e3-aea5-85741fd559f3)

 # 👔 About me
-Hey 👋 I'm Edwin León, a professional software developer based in Brisbane.
-My journey into coding began during the Covid pandemic, a time that inspired me to dust off my old laptop, dive into studies, and write my first lines of code.
-If "Hello, World!" brings back memories for you, then you know that spark of excitement I felt — and I haven’t looked back since.
+Hey 👋 I’m Edwin León, a software developer.
+My journey into coding began during the Covid pandemic.
+I picked up my old laptop, started learning by myself, and wrote my first lines of code.
+If you remember the excitement of seeing "Hello, World!" for the first time, you know how I felt.
+Over time, that excitement turned into a real passion for coding.

-Four years later, I’m proud to have collaborated with amazing teams to build solutions that help companies grow and thrive.
+Now, four years later, I’ve worked with great teams to create solutions that help businesses grow and succeed.

 ## 🧰 Languages and Tools